 Ask the contract manufacturer for a list of their certifications; make sure they are certified and compliant for any relevant processes or quality levels your product requires.

 Investigate the freight and transport services that the CMP offers.
 If your CMP offers a FIS option this saves you the time and resource involved in organizing and following through the best freight option.

 Volume Capacity Matches Your Volume Requirements

 Make sure that your CMP has what it takes to easily care for your requirements.
-Look into the capacity that the CMP has, and ensure that they can add your products into their production without adversely affecting their operations.
-If they ‘bite off more than they can chew’, the flow on effect is that all their clients, including you will be affected by slow deliveries or ultimately total failure to deliver.
+Look into the capacity that the CMP has, and ensure that they can add your products into their products without adversely affecting their operations.
+If they ‘bite off more than they can chew’, the flow-on effect is that all their clients, including you will be affected by slow deliveries or ultimately total failure to deliver.
 If you know you will need 1 million parts per year, do they have the ability and infrastructure to supply your products?
-However if you only need 5000 units per year, a CMP who frequently produces large volumes of work, may not be as agile or cost effective as your orders could get misplaced or marked as a low priority.
+However, if you only need 5000 units per year, a CMP who frequently produces large volumes of work, may not be as agile or cost-effective as your orders could get misplaced or marked as a low priority.
 Find a contract manufacturer that has great experience in your volume requirements and can scale with your needs.

-Save yourself money, time and headaches by selecting a contract manufacturer that has a comprehensive facility and is able to supply the entire service through to assembly of your product.
+Save yourself money, time and headaches by selecting a contract manufacturer that has a comprehensive facility and is able to supply the entire service through to the assembly of your product.
 This will allow for a seamless transition between prototyping, production and post-production stages.
-Devoting your staff resources to organising off-site operations such as coatings is time consuming & costly.
+Devoting your staff resources to organising off-site operations such as coatings is time-consuming & costly.

 Lead Times and Pricing

 Your project can’t go forward if the CMP you are working with can’t provide you with products in time frames you need, or if they are too expensive.
 Be sure to ask what their average lead time/turnaround is.
 Overall, find a company that fits what you need.
 Make sure the CMP can meet lead times and pricing without neglecting the quality you are searching for.